jthegedus/awesome-list-template/readme.md

    - gitlab ci: move config file from `repo-root/ci/.gitlab-ci.yml` to the `repo-root/.gitlab-ci.yml`
 6. delete this file
 7. rename `readme-template.md` file to `readme.md`
-8. rename `readme-template.md` to `readme.md` in the GitHub Workflow file `.github/workflows/lint.yaml`
+8. if using GitHub Actions, rename `readme-template.md` to `readme.md` in the GitHub Workflow file `.github/workflows/lint.yaml`

 ## Contributing